Prismik/prismik.github.io/content/projects/swifttracer/index.md

     return transform.point(Vec3(x, y, z))
 }
 ```
-Triangle intersection uses the [Möller–Trumbore ray-triangle intersection algorithm](https://dl.acm.org/doi/10.1145/1198555.1198746).
-Vertices and normals are currently supported, but tangents will be added at a later time when I implement microfacets.
+The triangle intersection uses the [Möller–Trumbore ray-triangle intersection algorithm](https://dl.acm.org/doi/10.1145/1198555.1198746).
+Vertices and normals are currently supported, but tangents will be added at a later time when I implement [microfacets](https://www.pbr-book.org/3ed-2018/Reflection_Models/Microfacet_Models).

 ## Loading generic objects
 The loading of my scenes relies heavily on the `Codable` protocol which has been available for a while, as well as a system of generic `Any` types that can be converted to their concrete implementation.
 You can feed a JSON to SwiftTracer and it will gracefully do the conversion from the boxed type to the concrete implementation.